‘The Bobby Brown Story’ Shocker: Alleges Singer Cheated On Whitney Houston With Janet Jackson

 Whitney Houston filed for divorce from Brown in 2007 after 14 years of marriage and one daughter, Bobbi Kristina Brown.

 Hollywood Life reported that Brown shared an intimate relationship with Jackson.
-There was a sex scene between the actors that portrayed Brown and Jackson, Woody McClain and Cree Davis, which set Twitter ablaze.
+There was a sex scene between the actors that portrayed Brown and Jackson, portrayed by Woody McClain and Cree Davis, which set Twitter ablaze.

 The scene culminated in Bobby throwing a naked Janet out of his hotel room after the two argued over James DeBarge, whom Jackson married in 1984.
 When an infuriated Jackson attempted to leave, Brown said in the film, “You too good to be in my room, then you can get the hell out of here!”
-In the film, Brown alleges that Janet refused to go public with their relationship because he was black reported TooFab.
+In the film, Brown alleges that Janet refused to go public with their relationship because he was black, reported TooFab.

 Fan reaction on Twitter was mixed to the alleged hookup between the two, with many fans not even aware that the two were a couple at one time.